 This paper compares social media data query performance on a large-scale data observatory.
-To address the challenges in various levels of this observatory, we proposed to use inverted indices generated by IndexedHBase with different high-level abstractions to perform efficient query and post-query data analysis.
-The benchmarks show that major overhead of ad hoc queries come from I/O and job startup and IndexedHBase can further improve query performance compared to other high level platforms.
-Our future work will be centered on an integrated solution that makes it simpler and more efficient for users to conduct query and analysis.
-This implies that programming interface, computation extension, and locality-aware data linkage are constructed within an interoperable platform.
-We have achieved better resource utilization by reducing the resource allocation overhead, and fast data access with in-memory caches for frequently used data within a pipeline [17].
-With optimized query execution flow, we can support real-time and statistical data metrics of data processing.
+By addressing the challenges in various levels of this observatory, we proposed the use of inverted indices generated by IndexedHBase with different high-level abstractions to perform query analysis and post-query data analysis.
+Our argument here and in future work is that the simplest solution offers the greatest potential.
+By this we mean programming interface, computation extension, and data linkage should be constructed within a single platform.
+Doing so could achieve better resource utilization by reducing the resource allocation overhead, fast data access with in-memory caches for frequently used data within a pipeline, and even better query execution flow by referring to the real-time and statistical data metrics of the processing data.

-Our research currently does not investigate the query optimization of databases [27-30] with optimization strategies such as predicates move-around [29], which have been implemented in many database [31-33, 14] and dataflow [13] systems, especially for Select-Project-Join (SPJ) ad hoc queries.
-However, the social media data queries can prove challenging for traditional SPJ database systems.
-Our implementation therefore avoids the SPJ complexity by using inverted indices with associated timestamps within the same cell of data.
+As may have been observed, our research does not investigate the query optimization of databases [27-30] with optimization strategies such as predicates move-around [29], which have been implemented in many database [31-33, 14] and dataflow [13] systems, especially for Select-Project-Join (SPJ) ad hoc queries.
+However, as mentioned above, the social media data queries can prove challenging for traditional SPJ database systems.
+Our implementation therefore bypasses the SPJ complexity by using inverted indices with associated timestamps within the same cell of data.